Understanding AVVO, Superlawyers, US News Rating Sites

 Examples of attorney rating sites are Martindale, Lawyers.Com, and Superlawyers.
 There are at least 78.1 million people throughout the United States that use the World Wide Web.
 So, it stands to reason that these people are likely to use the Internet to locate a personal injury attorney.

-Out of 228 million adult users of the Internet, 93% of them browse local businesses and other types of services.
+Out of 228 million adult users of the Internet, 93% browse local businesses and other services types.
 This number includes law services.
 Such a large amount of traffic has caused an increase in questions.
 A small industry has taken over legal marketing on the web through attorney ranking sites.

 The popularity of attorney ranking sites has continued to increase over the last several years.
 Their purpose is to provide people with searching for legal services and professionals.
 Consumers are hoping for a resource they can trust.